TeamFAPS/PSVita-RE-tools/README.md

         -b Bruteforce hex from shortcode
 No arguments = interactive
 ```
 In decode it simply looks up the shortcode for the provided hex string
-However, in bruteforce mode, it will try every hex code in the table until it finds a match takes about 2 seconds.
+However, in bruteforce mode, it will try every hex code in the table until it finds a match which takes about 2 seconds.

 Example: ErrorResolver -b C2-9779-2
 would return 80102601 as this is the Hex code for C2-9779-2